 The research specialties in these labs range from the molecular mechanisms of plant development, reproduction and photosynthesis, through to body shape development during honeybee embryogenesis and finding new ways to use by-products from the dairy industry.

-Researchers also investigate some of the fascinating molecular mechanisms that are found in the diverse wildlife outside of the main focus of human activity, such as cold adaptation in Antarctic fish and chemotaxis of Kauri dieback disease bacteria.
+Our researchers also investigate some of the fascinating molecular mechanisms that are found in the diverse wildlife outside of the main focus of human activity, such as cold adaptation in Antarctic fish.

 Bioactivity of agricultural by-products

 Evolution and development